multiversx/mx-docs/docs/integrators/deep-history-squad.md

 Downloading the archives and extracting them might take a while.
 :::

-The reconstruction workspace should look as follows (irrelevant files omitted):
+When reconstructing the whole history, the workspace should look as follows (irrelevant files omitted):

 ```
 .